SinaQane/Red-Black-Game/README.md

 # Red-Black-Game
-A simple game that uses an implementation of Red Black Tree with a graphical interface
+A simple game that uses an implementation of Red Black Tree with a graphical interface.